 5. Next, you'll select the type of reach.
 Type tells our operators how many times to loop through your on-call list.
 For example, if we were to call through your list 5 times, you would choose 5x + End.

 Note that our system can reach out to your staff for a maximum of 10 calls.
 This means that the number of staff members in your list combined with your Type cannot exceed 10 dial-outs.
 For example:

 - If you have 2 people in your list, your Type cannot exceed 5x + End.

 - If you have 10 people in your list, your type cannot exceed 1x + End.

-6. Then, use the Queue drop down to select the number of minutes the operators will wait between each dial-out call.
-For example, setting this time to 10 minutes means our operators will wait 10 minutes between each outbound call we place to your on-call staff.
+6. Then, use the Queue drop down to select the number of minutes the system will wait between each dial-out call.
+For example, setting this time to 10 minutes means our system will wait 10 minutes between each reach attempt.

 Edit a Staff Entry